Celebrate Black History Month 2025 with the CALS Roberts Library

 More art from the CALS Permanent Collection can be seen throughout the thirteen CALS library locations.
 Works by the following Black artists can be viewed at branch libraries throughout the system: Children’s Library: Equilla Marie Walker; Maumelle Library: Henri Linton; McMath Library: Angela Johnson; Mille Brooks Library: Kevin Kresse; Rooker Library: Adaja Cooper; Thompson Library: John Deering and Henri Linton; and Williams Library: Alice Ayers, Adaja Cooper, CC Mercer, and Kevion Williams.

-Catch up with all the winter art happenings in this recent blog post.
-Roberts Library visiting information is here.
-Visiting information for all CALS locations is here.
+Catch up with all the winter art happenings in the recent blog post Winter Art Exhibitions and Experiences at CALS.
+Visit the CALS website (opens in new window) for Roberts Library visiting information (opens in new window).

 Activities for Kids